microsoft/terminal/doc/specs/Configuration object for profiles.md

 issue id: <#8345>
 ---

-# Configuration object for focused/unfocused states
+# Configuration object for profiles

 ## Abstract

-This spec outlines how we can support 'configuration objects' in our profiles, which will allow us to render differently depending on whether the control is focused or unfocused.
+This spec outlines how we can support 'configuration objects' in our profiles, which will allow us to render differently depending on the state of the control.
+For example, a control can be rendered differently if its focused as compared to when its unfocused.
+Another example is that an elevated state control can be rendered differently as compared to a non-elevated one.

 ## Inspiration